nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Glossary

 In case you need more information on the command parameters, here's a more comprehensive explanation of each parameter:

+- `Vendor`: A person who provides certain kinds of services
+- `Client`: A person who is getting married
+- `Event`: The wedding event

 ### Flags